si/11ty/posts/portfolio/2011/rugby-world-cup-kickoff.md

 The next natural step for the project is to embrace the community, allowing individuals to share their experience of an event, both online and offline.

-We'll be experimenting with the Rugby World Cup and Twitter over the next few weeks and, going forward, a few more major sport events such as next year's big event, Olympics 2012 in London (although we have a few hurdles to jump â€“ pardon the pun â€“ regarding event publication).
+We'll be experimenting with the Rugby World Cup and Twitter over the next few weeks and, going forward, a few more major sport events such as next year's big event, Olympics 2012 in London (although we have a few hurdles to jump "“ pardon the pun "“ regarding event publication).